mfoemmel/fig/README.md

 An "environment" in fig is just a set of environment variables.
 A "package" is a collection of files, plus some metadata describing what environment variables should be modified when the package is included.

-Developers can create "fig files" to specify the list of packages to use for different tasks.
-These files will typically be versioned along with the rest of the source files.
+Developers can a use package files to specify the list of dependencies to use for different tasks.
+This file will typically be versioned along with the rest of the source files.
 This ensures that all developers on a team are using the same environemnts.

 Packages exist in two places: a "local" repository in the user's home directory, and a "remote" repository on a server somewhere that is shared by a team.
 Fig will automatically download packages from the remote repository and install them in the local repository, when needed.